 - Temperament and personality.
 These traits seem particularly influential over children in the five- to eight-year-old age group, who are prone to take more risks than children who are older or younger.

 - Population and traffic density of the area in which the child is walking or playing.
-Children are most likely to be hit by a car near a school where there is high traffic due to parents dropping off or picking up children, teens driving to or from school, and people on their way to work.
+Children are most likely to be hit by a vehicle near a school where there is high traffic due to parents dropping off or picking up children, teens driving to or from school, and people on their way to work.
 Another common area in which child pedestrian accidents occur is in neighborhood areas where there is not a designated public play area nearby and children are, instead, playing in the street.

 Is the Child Ever Liable for the Accident?